ShadowWolf387/CryptoProject/README.md

 to do a C or C++ build with GCC or other C/C++ compiler.
 Most if not all the programs should be buildable using the GCC command line.

-For more details check out https://www.tumblr.com/blog/shadowwolf387c I can be reached either here or tumblr.
+For more details check out https://shadowwolf387c.tumblr.com/ I can be reached either here or tumblr.

+PGP Key: 8B2CFE8F80CBED79E4F53BC21A628FA469FEE9A1.asc